mattrondel/C859/!!!!C859_3rd_OA_Study_Plan.md

 - [ ] [First and Last](https://codingbat.com/python/List-1)

+def first_last6(nums):
+  """
+  Given an array of ints, return True if 6 appears as either the first or last element in the array.
+The array will be length 1 or more.
+  """
+  return 6 in [nums[0],nums[-1]]

 - [ ] Sum List - unable to locate on coding bat

 - [ ] Reverse List - unable to locate on coding bat